nicholasreinaldo/LuminaEcommerce/README.md

 ## Features

-### Admin Features
+### Product Management Features

-- **Admin Login**: Admins can log in and register to the admin dashboard (currently there is only admin role implemented).
-- **Product Management**: Admins can add, update, or delete products from the catalog to display it to the home page "ALL PRODUCTS" section.
+- **Add Product Listing**: Admins can add products from the catalog to display it to the home page "ALL PRODUCTS" section.
+- **Edit Product Details**: Admins can update product details from the catalog to change its' contents it at the home page "ALL PRODUCTS" section.
+- **Delete Product Listing**: Admins can delete products from the catalog to undisplay it from the home page "ALL PRODUCTS" section.

 ## Installation